Holi festival in India – it´s one of those things you should definitely put on your TO DO list.

 We are all somehow familiar with that fun Indian holiday that consists of throwing colored powder all around while dancing in the street.
-But, what we don`t all know is that, some planning and preparation is needed in order to have all the possible fun during Holi and avoid any negative experiences.
+Heads-up, some planning and preparation is needed, in order to have all the possible fun during Holi and avoid any negative experiences.

 For that, we did a homework for you – here comes the list of tips on how to prepare for Holi and enjoy it to the maximum.